carcasonne/ChittyChat/README.md

-# DISYS-MiniProject2
+# ChittyChat

+This project was created for the course Distributed System at the IT University of Copenhagen.

+This is a chat service written in golang with a single server handling all the client requests, which can be run on your local machine.

 ## To run

-Setup server:
+Setup server.
+Enter the server directory first:

+`
-Go into server directory: go run .
+go run .
+`

 Create client:
+Enter the client directory:

+`
-Go into client directory: go run .
+go run .
+`

 Do this for as many clients you want in the chat

 ## Log